 You should avoid working with an outplacement firm that does not clearly define their prices upfront.
 These firms may charge you a higher rate after learning about your budget for outplacement.

-    Quest Outplacement offers outplacement packages starting at $850 per individual.
+Quest Outplacement offers outplacement programs starting at $955 per individual.
 To learn more about these outplacement options, request a free brochure with pricing information:

 Evaluate Outplacement Firms

 Here are several key factors to consider when evaluating outplacement firms:

 - Type of Outplacement Support — Would your displaced workers benefit most from group seminars or individual one-on-one outplacement?
 Today, the best outplacement services provide personal Career Transition Consultants to job seekers.
 If personalized support is desired, can it be provided remotely (to reduce costs) or would it be provided face-to-face in an office setting?

 - Type of Resume and Cover Letter Support — Does the outplacement firm make your impacted workers create their own resumes and cover letters?
 Or does the outplacement firm write new resumes and cover letters for them?
 Do the outplacement services include optimizing resumes for automated screenings?

 - Nationwide Support in Any Location — Does your company have employees located throughout the country?
 If so, do you prefer to work with multiple regional outplacement firms or a single firm that provides outplacement nationwide?
 Will your displaced workers need to drive to a city to utilize outplacement services, or does the firm offer their services remotely via career coaching calls and online tools?